April 1, 2025

-OAKLAND’S TREY TOWNSEND RECIPIENT OF THE 2024 LOU HENSON AWARD
+NORFOLK STATE’S BRIAN MOORE RECIPIENT OF 2025 LOU HENSON AWARD

-PHOENIX, AZ -- Oakland University’s Trey Townsend is the recipient of the 2024 Lou Henson National Player of the Year award have been announced, which is presented annually to the top player in mid-major college basketball.
+SAN ANTONIO, TX -- Norfolk State’s Brian Moore, Jr. is the recipient of the 2025 Lou Henson award, which is presented annually to the top player in mid-major in college basketball.

 The Lou Henson award honors the former Illinois and New Mexico State head coach who won 775 games in 41 seasons.